Scroll down for the free pattern

 Row 3: Ch1, turn, sc in first st, ch2, skip 2 sts, sc in each st until 3 remain, ch2, skip 2 sts, sc in last st – the ch2 spaces form the buttonholes.
 (16 sc + 4 ch sts)

 Row 4: Ch1, turn, sc in each st and ch to end.

 Row 5: Ch1, turn, sc in first st, [skip 1 st, sc in next st, working over sc just made, sc in skipped st pulling loop to height of working row], repeat between [ ] until 1 st remains, sc in last st. Fasten off.

 Row 1: Join yarn in corner on opposite side, to work along short end, ch1, 2sc in side of first row, sc in side of each row to end.
 (20 sc)

 Row 2: Ch1, turn, sc in each st to end.
 Fasten off.

-Sew buttons in place on button tab.
+Sew buttons in place as indicated in diagram below.

 I can't wait to see your finished projects,

 so feel free to share them on my Facebook page!

 Follow me on…